miko53/ring/README.md

 here we are the list of commands of ring:
- - ring get <url> : retrieve the iring configuration
+ - ring get <url> : retrieve the ring configuration
  - ring init <folder> : create a new repo organization
  - ring register <name> <url> <branch> <folder> :
     - insert a new repo inside group of depot at the specifed folder